dfelinto/blender-manual/modeling/surfaces.rst

 +   NURBS curve primitives.                  +
 +--------------------------------------------+

-Note how a circle NURBS surface is never filled, unlike its "real" curve counterpart…
+Note how a circle NURBS surface is never filled, unlike its "real" curve counterpart...